Building the AI brain for BDC automotive retail

 My discovery process involved conducting a deep-dive audit across PRDs, BRDs, and competitive landscapes, while synthesizing the stakeholder interviews and BDC call recordings to understand how BDC agents operate in a real world.
 A few critical insights emerged:

-While my initial research defined the "how" of BDC work, a deeper audit revealed three fundamental gaps in our KB strategy that would have prevented us from reaching the business's long-term vision:
+While my initial research defined the "how" of BDC work, a deeper audit led me to ask three fundamental questions that uncovered certain gaps in our KB strategy that would have prevented us from reaching the business's long-term vision:

-After synthesizing these insights, I couldn't shake one recurring observation.
+After synthesizing these questions, I couldn't shake one recurring observation.

 Although we had defined the right ingredients - Personality, Tone, and Capabilities - we weren't building the robust 'brain' needed for a true BDC ecosystem.
 I recognized that the strategy needed to shift toward a scalable architecture for all future AI agents, aligned with the larger business vision.